DSmolke/Dsmolke/README.md

 - 🔭 I’m currently working on **data analysis, data quality projects at my internship**

-- 🌱 I’m currently learning **Python, doing some projects in TDD convention**
+- 🌱 I’m currently learning **Python, doing some projects in TDD convention using pytest and unittest, learning poetry and pipenv.
+This week I also start to learn Docker, Git, SQL.
+Wish me a good luck :)**

 - 💬 Ask me about **Python, SAS 9.4**